dennistanaka/dennistanaka.github.io/_posts/2020-11-07-kvm-and-cockpit.md

 # Introduction

 Currently, I'm trying to use virtual machines and containers as much as possible.
 But, as I use multiple devices, I wanted to be able to manage those virtual machines easily from any of those machines.
 My idea was to use a laptop I had laying around for that purpose, so I started researching about the options I had and there were a couple of interesting options such as VMware, Proxmox and oVirt.
-I ultimately decided to use [Cockpit](https://cockpit-project.org/) to manage KVM virtual machines on the host.
+I ultimately decided to use [Cockpit][cockpit-url] to manage KVM virtual machines on the host.
 Cockpit is a web-based interface to manage servers, not a virtualization focused application like the mentioned options, but it has a module for VM management.

 There's not a strong reason for that choice and I may test the other options in the future.
 It's just that it seemed faster to start using it since I already had Pop_OS! installed on the laptop and I decided to install Cockpit on top of that.
 I knew it lacks a lot in terms of features compared to the other options, but I thought it was OK because this was my first experience with KVM.
 I knew what KVM is and was interested in trying it out, so I thought it would good to have to do things manually whenever Cockpit didn't support something I'd like to do.